simonklee/godis/readme.md

         fmt.Println("foo: ", elem.String())
     }

-Build it:
+Build the examples.

     $ make

-To run it we only need to type:
+To run it we type.

     $ ./string
     foo: Hello Redis